maxzheng/great-life-guide/techniques-and-tips.md

 you will be rewarded handsomely in both monetary and non-monetary rewards.
 And don't be afraid to fail -- that's one of the best ways to grow!!

+### #4 No Problems, but Challenges

+Problems have a negative connotation and generally people steer away from them, but it's actually better to think of them as challenges that reward us.
+For each challenge, while it might not be fun sometimes, the key outcome is that you become better at the end -- either you learned something new or become more resilient, so you can take on bigger challenges in the future.
+Therefore, don't run away from them, but accept and complete them with excitement and be thankful for the experience and the reward!

 Memorizations
 -------------